khaosdoctor/article-cover-creator/README.md

 $ deno task compile:cli
 ```

+> You can also check `deno.json` for a task that compiles the CLI only for your current platform.

-Then, you can run the CLI directly from the `bin` folder.
+Then, you can run the CLI directly from the `bin` folder (or you can move/symlink it to your PATH).
 It takes the same parameters as the web API, but you need to pass them as flags.
 For example:

 ```bash
 ./bin/cover-gen-arm --title="Your title" --image="http://imageurl.com" -o cover.png